Skip to main content

 • Your symptoms were not continuous because you did not continuously seek formal medical treatment

-If VA denies your claim for any of the above-mentioned reasons, you have the right to appeal.
-It is not uncommon for veterans to avoid seeking treatment for a number of reasons; however, a lack of treatment does not mean a lack of symptomatology.
-Veterans should explain their reasoning to VA, or reach out to a veterans advocate to assist in the appeals process.
+CCK Tip: If VA denies your claim for any of the abovementioned reasons, you have the right to appeal.
+It is not uncommon for veterans to avoid seeking treatment for a number of reasons.
+Yet, a lack of treatment does not mean a lack of symptomatology.
+Veterans should explain their reasoning to VA or reach out to a veterans advocate to assist in the appeals process.

 About the Author